 - The chance for each individual to remove their consent.
 If you’re currently storing data on individuals that haven’t given their consent and it doesn’t fall into one of the appropriate use categories, you need to give those people the option of withdrawing their consent.
 Additionally, individuals who have given their consent should be able to reverse that decision at any time.

-Also Read: Top GRC Tools & Software for 2022
+Also Read: Top GRC Tools & Software

 California’s data privacy act has been in effect since the start of 2020.